All Episodes

 They blame it on everything but themselves.

-And they're no drill, no refine, no nuclear plant policies, and that's exactly who they are.
+And they're no drill, no refined, no nuclear plant policies.

-The no-drill, no refined, no nuclear plant democrats.
+The no-drill, no refined, no-nuclear plant Democrats.

 I got to take a quick time out.